vitalab/vitalab.github.io/deep-learning/_posts/2018-10-24-deraining.md

 The authors propose a convolutional recurrent model for deraining.

-Their recurrent cell, similar to GRU, is a ResBlock wih Squeeze-and-Excite.
-Each cell predict the rain to be removed and the next iteration works on the image minus the rain predicted.
+Their recurrent cell, similar to GRU, is a ResBlock with Squeeze-and-Excite.
+Each cell predicts the rain to be removed and the next iteration works on the image minus the rain predicted.

 ![](/deep-learning/images/deraining/fig1.png)

-Their loss uses the standard squared error between the groundtruth rain streaks and the prediction while also including a coherence loss between predictions at each layers.
+Their loss uses the standard squared error between the groundtruth rain streaks and the prediction while also including a coherence loss between predictions at each layer.

 $$ L(O_{S}, \overline{O}) = \sum_{s=1}^{S} \Vert ( \sum_k^s O_{k} - \overline{O}) \Vert ^2$$